-While we have yet to review some of the more popular and iconic DJ headphones from brands like Pioneer and Cymantics, we've tested more than 183 over-ear and on-ears and below are our top recommendation for the best DJ headphones that we've reviewed so far.
-See also our recommendations for the best studio headphones, the best headphones for music, and the best audiophile headphones.
+While we have yet to review some of the more popular and iconic DJ headphones from brands like Pioneer and Cymantics, we've tested more than 206 over-ear and on-ear headphones and below are our top recommendations for the best DJ headphones that we've reviewed so far.
+See also our recommendations for the best studio headphones, the best headphones for music, the best wired headphones, and the best audiophile headphones.

-The Sony MDR-7506 have an interesting sound signature that slightly emphasizes both the bass and the treble ranges.
-The result is an exciting sound that may feel overhyped to some but just right to others.
-Though they have a less neutral sound profile than the Audio-Technica ATH-M50X and the Beyerdynamic DT 770, they are good headphones for a dynamic set that features a mix of bass-heavy music with more vocal-centric songs.
+The Sony MDR-7506 slightly emphasizes both the bass and treble ranges: the result is an exciting sound that may feel overhyped to some but just right to others.
+Though they have a less neutral sound profile than the Audio-Technica or the Beyerdynamic DT 770 PRO, they’re good headphones for a dynamic set that features a mix of bass-heavy music with more vocal-centric songs.

-Although the MDR-7506 come with a nice long coiled cable, the cable isn’t detachable, which increases the risk of damage to these headphones.
-Their build quality is about average, but nothing to write home about.
-Fortunately, they’re not super expensive, so replacing them if they do get worn down won’t hurt as much as replacing the MDR-1A.
-They’re a good choice for DJs looking for lightweight, portable headphones that deliver versatile sound.
+Unfortunately, these headphones don’t feel as well-built as some of the other recommendations on this list.
+Although they come with a nice long coiled cable, the cable isn’t detachable, which increases the risk of damage to these headphones.
+Fortunately, they’re not super expensive, so replacing them if they do get worn down shouldn’t hurt too much.
+Overall, they’re a good choice for DJs looking for lightweight, portable headphones that deliver versatile sound.

 Our recommendations above are what we think are currently the best DJ headphones to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

 If you would like to choose for yourself, here is the list of all our reviews for headphones.
 Be careful not to get caught up in the details.
 There are no perfect headphones.
 Personal taste, preference, and listening habits will matter more in your selection.